For first time, a Bitcoin is worth more than an ounce of gold

 The decision, which is expected by March 11, would mark the first bitcoin ETF in the U.S. If approved, the ETF would have to buy an estimated $300 million worth of Bitcoin, potentially doubling the value of the currency.

-Bitcoins have many similar properties to gold — a store of value, not controlled by one country or company and is scarce, with a limited 21 million available.
+Bitcoins have many similar properties to gold — they have a store of value, are not controlled by one country or company and are scarce, with a limited 21 million available.
 Bitcoin, however, can be traded more easily than a heavy piece of metal.

 According to the International Business Times, more than 100,000 merchants around the world accept Bitcoins as a form of payment, including Microsoft, Dell and Expedia.